 They are constitutionally mandated to update Congress on the state of the union.
 But the US President isn’t required, by the Constitution, to give State of the Union addresses to the two Houses.
-Earlier Presidents considered that giving an address before Congress was too similar to the practice of the British Monarch.
+That’s because earlier Presidents considered that giving an address before Congress was too similar to the practice of the British Monarch.
 Monarchs spoke before Parliament and outlined their government’s policies.
 That’s what we know today as the Queen’s speech tradition.
 So, early Presidents of the USA chose a written report to Congress.
 And that practice ran for a very long time.

 But today’s President would probably be unwise to pass up such a prime-time public speaking opportunity.
 Not least because it’s televised and now webcast around the nation.
 The White House even launched its own app in 2010 to boost listening figures for the President Obama State of the Union speech.
 Of course they have to be invited to give their State of the Union address.
 And that invitation comes from the Speaker of the House of Representatives for typically, a January date.
 There’s a let-off, however in their first year as President.